abhijeet29-create/FoodSense-AI/README.md

   This project demonstrates how multi-agent AI systems can transform unstructured customer feedback into structured, domain-specific recommendations using local language models.

-    Future Improvements
+    ## 🧠 Future Improvements

-   Add more specialized agents
+- Add more specialized agents
-   Use cloud LLMs for higher accuracy
+- Use cloud LLMs for higher accuracy
-   Add recipe categorization
+- Add recipe categorization
-   Deploy on cloud platform
+- Deploy on a cloud platform

     Author